-YKB was established in 1980 and is committed to raising awareness of the general public and furthering the education of health care professionals.
-YKB focuses on reproductive health services, including family planning, maternal-child health (MCH) care, adolescent health and the prevention of sexually transmitted infections (STIs) and HIV/AIDs.
+YKB was established in 1980 and is committed to raising awareness of the general public and the further education of health care professionals.
+YKB focuses on RH services, including family planning, maternal-child health (MCH) care, adolescent health and the prevention of sexually transmitted infections (STIs) and HIV/AIDs.
 It has evolved from providing community health services to conducting research and providing technical assistance to national and international organizations.
-It serves as a consultant for the Ministry of Health and the National Family Planning Coordinating Board, and is a flagship for sexual reproductive health education in Indonesia.
+It serves as a consultant for the Ministry of Health and the National Family Planning Coordinating Board, and is a flagship for SRH education in Indonesia.
 In 2003, YKB opened an informal junior high school in Indramayu, which is now recognized by the government, to provide at-risk girls with education.
 As high numbers of sex workers in Indonesia come from Indramayu, YKB got involved in trafficking prevention programs.
 From 2003 to 2011, YKB led the Child Sex Worker Prevention Program supported by an international donor.
 From 2005 on, YKB collaborated with international donors and organizations on the Indonesia Acts (Indonesia Anti Child Trafficking) Program implementing a community-based program to prevent child trafficking in Bongas sub district.